Cleveland Clinic logo

 What causes Asperger’s syndrome?

 Experts don’t know exactly what causes ASD.
-But they believe it’s a combination of genetics and environmental factors.
+But research suggests it’s a combination of genetics and environmental factors.

-The diagnoses that now fall under ASD — including Asperger’s — are all considered neurodevelopmental disorders.
+The diagnoses that now fall under autism spectrum disorder — including Asperger’s — are all considered neurodevelopmental disorders.
 If you have a neurodevelopmental disorder, you have brain differences that shape how you think, act and engage with the world around you.

 Yes.
-Experts believe gene changes play an important role in causing ASD.
-These gene changes often pass down within biological families (they’re inherited).
-But they can also occur for the first time in a child without any family history of ASD.
+Experts believe gene changes play an important role in causing autism spectrum disorder.
+These changes often pass down within biological families (inherited).
+But they can also occur for the first time in people who don’t have a family history of ASD.

 Advertisement